U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much petroleum does the United States import and from where?

-The United States imported approximately 9.9 million barrels per day (MMbbl/d) of petroleum in 2013 from about 80 countries.
-Petroleum includes crude oil and refined petroleum products such as gasoline and diesel fuel, and biofuels including ethanol and biodiesel.
-In 2013, about 78% of gross petroleum imports were crude oil, and about 51% of the crude oil that was processed in U.S. refineries was imported.
+The United States imported approximately 9 million barrels per day (MMbbl/d) of petroleum in 2014 from about 80 countries.
+Petroleum includes crude oil, natural gas plant liquids, liquefied refinery gases, refined petroleum products such as gasoline and diesel fuel, and biofuels, including ethanol and biodiesel.
+In 2014, about 80% of gross petroleum imports were crude oil, and about 44% of the crude oil that was processed in U.S. refineries was imported.

-The United States exported 3.6 MMbbl/d of crude oil and petroleum products in 2013, resulting in net imports (imports minus exports) of 6.2 MMbbl/d in 2013.
-Net imports accounted for 33% of the petroleum consumed in the United States, the lowest annual average since 1985.
+The United States exported about 4 MMbbl/d of crude oil and petroleum products in 2014, resulting in net imports (imports minus exports) of about 5 MMbbl/d in 2014.
+Net imports accounted for 27% of the petroleum consumed in the United States, the lowest annual average since 1985.

-The top five source countries providing U.S. petroleum imports in 2013 were Canada, Mexico, Russia, Saudi Arabia, and Venezuela.
-Their respective rankings vary based on gross petroleum imports or net petroleum imports (gross imports minus exports).
-Net imports from Organization of the Petroleum Exporting Countries (OPEC) countries accounted for 56% of U.S. net imports.
+The top five source countries of U.S. petroleum imports in 2014 were Canada, Saudi Arabia, Mexico, Venezuela, and Iraq.
+The country rankings vary based on gross petroleum imports or net petroleum imports (gross imports minus exports).

 |Import sources||Gross imports||Exports||Net imports|